simonmichael/hledger_site/src/add.md

                    0
 ```

-Historical balances always include the postings that came before the report start date
-(which otherwise would be excluded here by `date:2015-05-26`).

-`-H` works with register reports too:
+`-H` works with register reports too (note the running total is now a running historical balance):

 ```shell
 $ hledger register date:2015-05-26 assets -H
 2015-05-26 forgot the bread     assets                         $-5          $485
 ```

-`-H` is useful when you have specified a report start date, to show only recent activity,
+`-H` is useful when you have specified a report start date to limit the report size,
 but you still want to see real world balances.

 ## Easier reports with "hledger bs" and "hledger is"